gatewayd-io/helm-charts/README.md

-# GatewayD Community Kubernetes Helm Charts

-The Helm charts in this repository can be used for deploying GatewayD on Kubernetes.
-For instructions on how to use these charts, see the [README.md](charts/gatewayd/README.md).

-# GatewayD Community Kubernetes Helm Charts
+# Kubernetes Helm Charts for GatewayD

 This Helm charts installs GatewayD on your Kubernetes cluster.